-We’ve come a long way from the “cubicle farms” of the 1960’s, but are we headed in the right direction?
+Office layouts have come a long way from the “cubicle farms” of the 1960’s, but are we headed in the right direction?

 When the original cubicle was unveiled in 1964, it wasn’t actually a cubicle at all.
 “Called Action Office, it was the brainchild of Robert Propst,” writes Nikil Saval for Wired.com.
 Propst was, “Among the first designers to argue that office work was mental work and that mental effort was tied to the environmental enhancement of one’s physical capabilities.”

-The Action Office consisted of a standing desk, a ‘communications centre’ for making phone calls, and came in an array of bright colours.
+The Action Office consisted of a standing desk, a ‘communications centre’ for making phone calls, which came in an array of bright colours.
 The elements of the office could be rearranged, and it was the first time that office furniture design took into consideration that there would indeed be real live humans using them.

 Despite this, the Action Office was a commercial failure.
 “The product won a few awards within the industry,” writes Saval, “but otherwise saw little actual adoption in the workplace.”

 Propst did not give up on his dream of the ideal office furniture and later emerged with Action Office II.
-Propst’s new design had 3 adjustable walls, with variable shelves and tack board to allow for “individuation.”
+Propst’s new design had 3 adjustable walls, with variable shelves and tack boards to allow for “individuation.”
 The idea was that the walls and shelves could be arranged and decorated in whatever way the team member desired.

-Sales for the Action Office II, and its many knockoffs, took off.
+Sales for the Action Office II (and its many knockoffs) took off.
 Unfortunately, the workspaces were not used as intended.
 “It turned out that companies had no interest in creating autonomous environments,” writes Saval.
 “Instead, they wanted to stuff as many people into as small a space for as cheaply as possible, as quickly as possible.”

 Instead of flexible spaces, you were more likely to find a grid-like pattern of Action Office II desks, all with 6-feet tall walls, creating barriers to collaboration and communication.
-Sounds pretty depressing right?
-Thus, the cubicle farm was born and, with it, thousands of unhappy team members.
+Sounds pretty depressing, right?
+Thus, the cubicle farm was born, and with it, thousands of unhappy team members.

 Oddly enough, the open office layout was born at about the same time as the cubicle farm.
-In 1962, Frank Duffy, then a 4th-year architectural student, discovered a, “New workplace design,” writes William Kremer for BBC.com, “that had taken hold in Germany.”
+In 1962, Frank Duffy, then a 4th-year architectural student, discovered “a new workplace design,” writes William Kremer for BBC.com, “that had taken hold in Germany.”
 It was called ‘Burolandschaft,’ meaning “office landscaping.”

 “A glance at a layout chart from that time reveals desks scattered in a seemingly higgledy-piggledy fashion,” writes Kremer, “with desks butting up against each other every which way, and clustered in work zones of different sizes.”
 Duffy describes the layout as, “Fundamentally a reaction against Nazism,” and eschews a top-down, military approach to office design.

-Even today, the open office layout is far from rows of workers at desks, with only the top management receiving private offices: everyone is sitting together, managers and discussions are flowing freely.
+Even today, the open office layout is far from rows of workers at desks, with only the top management receiving private offices: everyone is sitting together, with managers and discussions flowing freely.
 It is the favoured office layout of startups from Silicon Valley to Vancouver, in part because it’s a cheaper alternative to constructing multiple private office spaces.

 The harsh reality of the open office layout

+It might not be quite so awkward at your office, but the effect is the same, so it’s worth noting that open office spaces have their drawbacks as well.
 The ease of communication in the open office layout is clearly disruptive at times, especially when you are working in what psychology professor Mihaly Csikszentmihalyi calls “a state of flow.”
-Flow is most often disrupted by multitasking and distractions (in order to write this post I had to camp out in a boardroom while listening to music without words).
+Flow is most often disrupted by multitasking and distractions around the office.

-“It can actually feel really good to multitask,” says Scott Crabtree, the founder and CEO of Happy Brain Science, on FirstRound.com, but do not be fooled.
+“It can actually feel really good to multitask,” says Scott Crabtree, the Founder & CEO of Happy Brain Science, on FirstRound.com, but do not be fooled.
+Research shows over and over that when people multitask, they lose their focus more often and work more slowly.
 “Data suggests that you’re slowing down your performance, making more mistakes, and as Stanford communications professor Clifford Nass would say it, ‘becoming a sucker for irrelevancy.’”

-Tips for optimising your office layout
+Tips for optimizing your office layout